Yacht registration under the Malta Flag

 Persons eligible to own a Maltese registered yacht

-A yacht may be registered under the Malta flag as long as it owned by a company or entity (irrespective of its place of incorporation), or by a citizen of the EU, EEA, UK or Switzerland.
+A yacht may be registered under the Malta flag as long as it is owned by a company or entity (irrespective of its place of incorporation), or by a citizen of the EU, EEA, UK or Switzerland.
 In order for an international owner (not being a Maltese citizen or a Maltese entity) to register a yacht in Malta, he/she should appoint a resident agent.

 Pursuant to Ships Eligible for Registration Regulations, 2003, a resident agent must be habitually resident in Malta.
 The resident agent’s main role is to act as a channel of communication between the international owner and the Maltese authorities.
 The resident agent is empowered to sign and file documents on behalf of the international owner with the Maltese authorities and may act as the owner’s judicial representative.
 However, the resident agent cannot be held personally liable for non-compliance by the international owner unless there is an agreement to the contrary.

 Can a yacht under construction be registered under Malta Flag?

 Malta allows for the registration of yachts that are in the process of being built.
 In such cases, the rules relating to the survey and safety of ships usually adhered to by yachts already built would be suspended.
 Moreover, if the builders of the yacht have not yet affected delivery to owners, the formal declaration of ownership of the yacht will be suspended until construction is completed, or until delivery has been made.

 What does the yacht registration procedure involve?